timnetworks/smol-blog/README.md

 * Basic paragraphs
 ### Basic HTML Passthrough
 Won't eat your img src links
+### Daily posts
+Maximum.
+Don't dilly dally.
-### Single Page
+### Single File
 Drag and drop elsewhere, no databases, no cloud accounts, no integration, not even a hidden preferences file.

 ## Usage:

 ### Download
 Downoad the file and drop it on your local (or remote) webserver.
+Create a folder named posts and drop your entries there in the format of **YYYYMMDD.md**.
 As long as you can parse PHP, and it's recent enough, it should work.